buildpacks/rfcs/text/0000-stack-buildpacks.md

 ### Resolving Mixins

 After the detect phase, the lifecycle will merge the list of provided mixins from the following sources:
-* `stack.toml`
-* `run-stack.toml` (for extend stage resolution)
+* Build stack image mixin list
+* Run stack image mixin list
 * `buildpack.toml` of any stack buildpacks

-If any required mixins from the Build Plan (any `[[required]]` tables with `mixins`) are not provided, then the build will fail.
+If any required mixins from the Build Plan (any `[[requires]]` tables with `mixins`) are not provided, then the build will fail.
 Otherwise the build will continue.

 If a stack buildpack provides a mixin that is not required, the stack buildpack MAY pass detection.
+For each phase, if a stackpack:
+* provides mixins, and at least one of those mixins are required; it MAY pass
+* provides mixins, and none of those mixins are required; it MUST be skipped
+* provides mixins, and none of those mixins are required, but it also provides another dependency (non-mixin), which is required; it MAY pass
+* does not provide mixins; it MAY pass

 This is in contrast to a userspace buildpack providing a dependency that is not required, which fails detection.
 If a mixin is required for a [single stage only](https://github.com/buildpacks/rfcs/pull/109) with the `build:` or `run:` prefix, a stack buildpack may provide it for both stages without failing detection.
 However, it will not be included in the Buildpack Build Plan during the stage where it is not required.

 During the build phase, the lifecycle will create a build plan containing only the entries required during that stage (build or run).
 * If a mixin is required for "run" stage only, it will not appear in the build plan entries during build